 Even if you’re creating a chaotic design on purpose, there must be some sort of structure to it.

 Contrast is another visual design principle.
 Contrast is typically the best option when you want to indicate that distinct elements belong to various groups.
-Because contrast makes a clear distinction between them, your user will immediately recognise which parts are related.
+Because contrast makes a clear distinction between them, your user will immediately recognize which parts are related.

 Patterns also play a vital role in the design of UI.
 Well, there is a general proportionality that designers use the Z pattern most of the time.
 Most websites are designed in this way, and the whole design pattern is inclined towards rolling downwards.